praekeltfoundation/rapidpro-typeform/README.rst

 - RAPIDPRO_FLOW
 - RAPIDPRO_URN_COUNTRY_CODE
 - RAPIDPRO_URN_FIELD
+- RAPIDPRO_PATTERNS comma delimited patterns to be extracted: "district,village"

+Patterns are matched case-insensitively and return the full answer dictionaries for any field definition where the pattern is in the title.

 Google's phonenumbers library is used to validate the URN_COUNTRY_CODE + URN_FIELD value to make sure the URN submitted to RapidPro is valid.